zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/13-sinhala-google.md

 [Msdiv 134] (# msdiv134) {# msdiv134 .ref .msdiv} (13 - 5)

 [APZ 134.1] (# apz134.1) {# apz134.1 .ref .apz} "So politely and verbally
-What happened? ”Means two things.
+What happened?
+"Means two things.
 Otherness is either extinguished or wiped out.
 Because it is not possible or because it is dead.
 How How do you do that?
 How do you do that?
 Not omniscient.
 Dhamma is not self-evident.
 The genre is not superfluous.
 Vision is good